Postgraduate student grants

 You cannot get a maintenance grant if you are:

-A tuition student is someone who fulfils all the conditions for a student grant except for residence in the State, but who has been resident in an EEA state or Switzerland for 3 of the last 5 years.
+A tuition student is someone who fulfils all the conditions for a student grant except for residence in the Irish State, but who has been living in the EU, EEA, UK or Switzerland for 3 of the last 5 years.

 Means test and income limits for the postgraduate student grant